elyra-ai/elyra/docs/source/user_guide/enhanced-script-support.md

 ## Python script execution support

-In the Jupyter Lab Launcher, click the `Python File` icon to create a new Python Script.
+In the Jupyter Lab Launcher, click the `Python File` icon to create a new Python script.

 ![Create new Python file](../images/launcher-python-file.png)